Artie Owens

-Arthur Gene Owens (born January 14, 1953) is an American former professional football running back, return specialist, and wide receiver that played collegiately for the West Virginia Mountaineers.
+Arthur Gene Owens (born January 14, 1953) is an American former professional football player who was a running back, return specialist, and wide receiver in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers.
 He was also a track runner for the Mountaineers.
-Owens was primarily known for playing in the National Football League (NFL) and the United States Football League (USFL).
+Owens also played professionally in the United States Football League (USFL).

 Early life

 Owens moved from Alabama to Pennsylvania as a youth.
 As a senior, he led the Stroudsburg High School Mountaineers to an 11-0 record and established Pennsylvania records for touchdowns, with 41, and yards rushing, with 2,061.
 He was named a Kodak All-American, UPI and AP all-state, all-Big 33, all-Lehigh Valley and all-Eastern Pennsylvania for Coach Fred Ross.
 Owens also was on the Mounties' basketball and track teams, and once ran the 100-yard dash in 9.8 seconds.

 College career

 Football

-Owens arrived at West Virginia in 1972.
+Owens arrived at West Virginia University in 1972.
 He saw limited time as a freshman, only rushing for 72 yards and one touchdown.
 He also had 369 return yards, along with an 85-yard kick return.

 As a sophomore in 1973, Owens was the projected starter at the beginning of the season.
 But an injury led to newcomer Dwayne Woods to assume to role for the rest of the season.
 Owens only rushed for 391 yards and 3 touchdowns, but he did have 291 return yards with a kick return touchdown of 95 yards against Penn State.
 His sophomore season marked his final season of returning punts.

 In his junior season of 1974, Owens went injury-free as he finally started through a whole season.
 His stats showed as well, as he rushed for a career-high 1,130 yards and 7 touchdowns, including an 85-yard run.
 He also had 301 kick returns yards, including a 73-yard return.

 In his final season as a Mountaineer, 1975, Owens rushed for 1,055 yards and 5 touchdowns, with a 6.6 yards per carry average.
 He had a career-low 213 kick return yards, but a career-high 125 receiving yards and one receiving touchdown.

 Owens rushed for a then-school record 2,648 yards (now fourth on the career list), and set a record for career all-purpose rushing yardage with 3,971 yards (now third on the career list).
 His 6.4 career average for yards per carry is one of the best averages in school history and his 13 career 100-yard rushing games was a school record as well.
 After playing four seasons, Owens' 95-yard kick return for a touchdown as a junior was third-longest in school history.
 He received his degree at WVU in 2004.